mattjf88/equations/_posts/2025-06-03-speed-of-light-calculated-from-electron-orbit.md

 title: "speed-of-light-calculated-from-electron-orbit"
 date: 2025-06-03
 ---
-I’m looking at some numerical relationships and would appreciate you sights into any underlying mathematical properties or patterns that might explain the operations formulated to near a known constant the speed of light from an electron.
+I looked at numerical symbols and found I could calculate a constant the speed of light from other constatns an electrons orbit.

 Here's the path i followed: